Windows 7 Forums Search

-This will show you how to enable or disable all users from being able to open Windows Mobility Center in Windows 7.
+This tutorial will show you how to enable or disable all or specific users from being able to open Windows Mobility Center in Windows 7 and Windows 8.

-By default, the Windows Mobility Center feature is only available and enabled on laptops, notebooks, and tablet PCs.
+• By default, the Windows Mobility Center feature is only available on laptops, notebooks, and tablet PCs.
+It is not available on desktop computers unless enabled.

 EXAMPLE: Windows Mobility Center